Nikolaus von Maillot de la Treille

 Nikolaus Hubert Freiherr von Maillot de la Treille (25 September 1774 – 28 August 1834) was a Bavarian lieutenant general and War Minister under Maximilian I Joseph and Ludwig I of Bavaria.

-Biography

 Maillot de la Treille was born in Jülich.
 He joined the cadets corps of the Bavarian army in 1776, and took part in the campaigns during 1800 and 1815.
 During the war, his son August was born in 1803.
 In 1813 he became major general and brigadier, and was Bavarian military representative of the German Confederation after 1819.
 Forced by field-marshal Karl Philipp von Wrede and Crown Prince Ludwig, he became minister of state for the army (Staatsminister der Armee) on 30 September 1822 and was advanced to the rank of lieutenant general in 1824.
-In 1826 the ministerial post was renamed as "war minister".
-Maillot de la Treille retired in 1829 and died in Munich, where he was buried in the Old Southern Cemetery.
+In 1826 the ministerial post was renamed "war minister".
+He retired in 1829 and died in Munich, where he was buried in the Alter Südfriedhof.

 Maillot de la Treille's manor-house at Schwabing was built by the architect Jean Baptiste Métivier.